Drathal/XpFlag/README.md

   * other Data sources than XP
   * ...

-## This Addon is in beta development Stage.
+## This Addon is in early development Stage.
 So maybe some bugs will bite you.